IMProofBench: Benchmarking AI on Research-Level Mathematical Proof Generation: Experimental Results

 \section{Experimental Results}

 In this section, we give quantitative and qualitative summaries of model performance on IMProofBench.
 In \cref{subsec:quantitative}, we compare final-answer correctness and proof-generation capabilities of several frontier LLMs.
 Then, in \cref{subsec:error_analysis}, we present a detailed analysis of errors and achievements made by these models.
 In \cref{sec:tools}, we analyze token and tool usage.
-We conclude in \cref{sec:behavior} with a qualitative discussion of several notable examples and overall results.
+We then perform an ablation on the agentic setup (\cref{sec:ablation}) and conclude in \cref{sec:behavior} with a qualitative discussion of several notable examples and overall results.